 People's relatives and friends are made to feel welcome and are able to visit without being unnecessarily restricted.

-There are arrangements to encourage relatives and friends to provide feedback on the service.
+It is unclear what mechanisms are in place to encourage relatives and friends to provide feedback on the service.

 Processes are in place to ensure there is no discrimination when making care and support decisions.